haddocking/haddock3/README.md

 HADDOCK3 is an academic project supported by various grants, including the EU BioExcel Center of Excellence for Computational Biomolecular Research.
 HADDOCK3 is fully open-source and free to download.
-If you clone this repository and use HADDOCK3 for your research, please support us by signing [this Goole form][googleform] if you have not yet done so.
+If you clone this repository and use HADDOCK3 for your research, please support us by signing [this Google form][googleform] if you have not yet done so.
 This will allow us contact you when needed for HADDOCK3-related issues, and also provide us a mean to demonstrate impact when reporting for grants.